France with Kids: Hidden Gems for Unforgettable Family Adventures

 Beyond Paris: Hidden Gems for Family Travel

-If you find Paris a bit overwhelming, or just want to see some of the quieter, more interesting family-friendly corners, let me share a few favorites from our time crisscrossing France as a family.
-There’s so much more to experience beyond the classic sights.
+If you find Paris a bit overwhelming, or you just want to spot a few quieter, more interesting, kind of family friendly corners, let me share some favorites from our time crisscrossing France together.
+We did a lot, and there’s honestly so much more to tap into than the classic sights people always mention.

 Jardin d’Acclimatation: An Urban Oasis

-On one of our cross-town rambles, we stumbled across the Jardin d’Acclimatation tucked away in the Bois de Boulogne.
-This place is huge—19 hectares of rides, playgrounds, pony rides, splash zones, and shady paths.
-Our kids begged to go back after their first visit.
+On one of our cross town rambles we stumbled across the Jardin d’Acclimatation tucked away in the Bois de Boulogne.
+This place is 19 hectares, of rides and playgrounds, pony rides, splash zones, and those sort of shady little paths too.
+Our kids kept insisting, to go back again after their first visit, like real and truly begged.

 - Small farm where the little ones actually feed the goats